 What a lovely surprise!
 My father was a large animal veterinarian in Iowa and my family fairly worshipped the most famous veterinarian in the world.
 We read and re-read his books until they fell apart.
 Mom cross-stitched the endearing four-line hymn that provided titles for four of Dr. Alf Wight’s [a.k.a.
 James Herriot] books and the sampler hung over my parents’ living room fireplace for many happy years, a quiet reminder of the centrality of animals to our lives.

-As you can imagine, I was immediately drawn to with this new person in my Soay life.
+As you can imagine, I was immediately drawn to this new person in my Soay sheep life.
 Anne and I continue to exchange notes, and I relish the thought of learning more about her animals and how she tends them.
 With luck, she will remain agreeable to sharing her Soay lore with you.
 For example, Anne sent me a dandy picture of her hay feeder, a somewhat different design than we have.
-I intend to use her photo in a post, already in draft, about hay and hay feeders – nice timing.
-In exchange, I hope to address her curiosity about how Soay have developed differently over here, a topic on which U.S. Soay breeders can expound for hours and hours and hours, can’t we?
+I intend to use her photo in a post, already in draft, about hay and hay feeders — nice timing.
+In exchange, I hope to address her curiosity about how Soay sheep have developed differently over here, a topic on which U.S. Soay sheep breeders can expound for hours and hours and hours, can’t we?

 Without further ado, allow me me introduce you to my new friend Anne.
 Here she is holding her adorable Soay lamb, Young Bonny: